 College employees have the right to enter assigned rooms of residents in the performance of legitimate functions, including, but not limited to, maintenance, emergency situations, possible violations of College policy or civil or criminal law, and to ensure that safety and sanitation standards are being observed.
 Illegal or unauthorized items may be confiscated, and appropriate citations may be issued to the residents involved.
 Inspections may take place at any time and with- out warning to the resident.
 Area coordinators will conduct health and safety inspections throughout the semester.
 The Department of Residence Life retains the right to inspect closets, storage trunks, and refrigerators during any health and safety inspection.
 Any resident found in possession of another person’s personal items will be subject to disciplinary actions.
 Students are not allowed to store items of any nature that do not belong to them.
 Random room inspections by authorized staff accompanied by NC staff or independent contractors with canine units may be conducted periodically to enforce the Navarro College zero tolerance policy in reference to the unlawful possession, use, sale, or distribution of narcotics, dangerous drugs, and related paraphernalia on campus.

 All keys are considered College property and must be returned to the Residence Life Department.
 Duplication of keys is strictly prohibited.
-Students who reside in a residence hall with card access capability will receive an access card for their rooms.
-Under no circumstances should a resident lend his/ her key(s) or access card.
-Students should keep his/her room key and/or access card in their possession at all times.
-A student found giving his/her access card or key to another person to use to enter their room or building will be subject to an improper key usage charge of $75 and will receive a three-point violation, as well as be subject to expulsion from the Residence Life Program at the discretion of the Director of Residence Life.
-A charge of $50 will be assessed for any lost key and $10 for a lost access card.
+Under no circumstances should a resident lend his/ her key(s) to anyone else.
+Students should keep his/her room key in their possession at all times.
+A student found giving his/her key to another person to use to enter their room or building will be subject to an improper key usage charge of $75 and will receive a three-point violation, as well as be subject to expulsion from the Residence Life Program at the discretion of the Director of Residence Life.
+A charge of $50 will be assessed for any lost key.
 A $25.00 charge will be assessed for a lost mailbox key.
 Any student returning keys after the checkout process will be charged $25 for a housing key and $12.50 for a mailbox key.